hfakeeeeee/ShuttleSplit/README.md

 ## How It Works

 1. **Setup Session Details**: Enter court fee, shuttlecock price & quantity, water fee, and any additional costs
-2. **Add Players**: Add fixed registration players and transient players
+2. **Add Players**: Add players and manage them in the grid view
 3. **Create Sessions**: Add multiple playing sessions
 4. **View Summary**: See individual cost breakdown for each player
 5. **Generate QR Code**: Get payment QR code with bank details

 ## Pricing Logic

-- **Base Cost**: Total session cost divided equally among all players
+- **Equal Distribution**: Total session cost divided equally among all players
-- **Transient Surcharge**: Transient players pay an additional 10,000₫ per session
-- **Fixed Player Adjustment**: Fixed players pay slightly less when transient players are present
-- **Fair Distribution**: Ensures fair cost sharing while maintaining the transient surcharge
+- **Fair Distribution**: Costs are only allocated to players who participated in each session
+- **Payment Tracking**: Track payment status for each player (paid/unpaid) in the Summary tab

 ## Technology Stack